-I've been using the internet forever (well, since 1993) and have worked at various internet-related jobs since around '99.
+I've been using the internet forever (well, since 1993) and had various internet-related jobs since around '99.
 I'm usually pretty happy hanging around in that area that connects design, code and actual content.

 I'm looking for your portfolio, where is it?

-I moved to New York to be a product manager at Google Docs.
+I moved to New York to be a Product Manager for Google Docs.

-I worked at Waze as the lead Product / UX guy for quite a while.
+I worked at Waze as the lead Product / UX guy for a few years.

 Waze is a GPS navigation app that (seriously) has the potential to kill traffic by allowing drivers to help each other out.

-My job is to plan out new features and I get to work with some great people on making them happen.
-We work our asses off trying to build something smart, good looking and different - I would love it if you try us out.
+My job was to plan out new features and work with some great people on making them happen.
+We worked our asses off trying to build something smart, good looking and different, and ended up being acquired by Google.

-Dani and Hovav are geniuses, they've created an awesome little team and we got to work with big, interesting companies like Google and Face.com.
+Dani and Hovav are geniuses, we were a great little team and got to work with big, interesting companies like Google and Face.com.

-If you're looking for something smart and well designed you should definitely hire them, they rock.
+If you're looking for something smart and well designed you should definitely consider hiring them, they rock.

-I graduated from the Visual Communications department at Bezalel Academy of Arts and Design in Jerusalem.My Final Project at Bezalel is a blog named From Points to Pixels that talks about typographic design and it's shift from print to the web.
+I graduated from the Visual Communications department at Bezalel Academy of Arts and Design in Jerusalem.My Final Project at Bezalel was a blog named From Points to Pixels that examined Hebrew type design and it's shift from print to the web.